diaspora-project/diaspora-stream-api/docs/usage/quickstart.rst

-   If many options must be passed to the driver (resp. the topic), a :code:`--driver-config <filename.json>` may be supplied (resp. :code:`--topic-config`), which provides the options in the form of a JSON file. :code:`diaspora-ctl` will merge options coming from a JSON file with options comming from the command line, with the latter overwriting the former.
+   If many options must be passed to the driver (resp. the topic), a :code:`--driver-config <filename.json>` may be supplied (resp. :code:`--topic-config`), which provides the options in the form of a JSON file. :code:`diaspora-ctl` will merge options coming from a JSON file with options coming from the command line, with the latter overwriting the former.

 We can check that the topic has been created successfully by listing the available